|Lauren Cole Sallan, PhD|

 Mass Extinction, Phylogenetics

-Listen to a Palaeocast interview about our research on early vertebrate evolution and ecology
+Listen to a Palaeocast interview about our research on early vertebrate macroevolution and ecology.

 We are interested in long-term biodiversity trends, large-scale ecological dynamics, patterns of diversification, mass extinction, and other macroevolutionary processes.
 In order to answer major questions about these areas, we apply quantitative and descriptive approaches to the fossil records of Paleozoic vertebrates (half of their history) and ray-finned fishes (half of living diversity).